-When the battery in your iPhone has met its end, do you buy an entirely new iPhone or simply replace the battery?
+When the battery in your iPhone has met its end and you don’t have insurance, do you buy an entirely new iPhone or simply replace the battery?
 As the effects of climate change loom closer, these are the difficult questions we have begun to ask ourselves as consumers.
 The good news is that you have options.
 Depending on the damage it can be beneficial to invest in a new phone, but more often than not researchers are finding that repairing an old phone saves you money and considerably decreases your carbon footprint.

 Why does buying a new smartphone have such an impact?